Amouliani: The Small Island with a Big Charm

 A Bit of History

 Amouliani belonged to the Vatopedi Monastery of Mount Athos until 1924, when refugees from Asia Minor settled there.
-This history gives the island a unique cultural identity that you can feel in the architecture and traditions.
+This history gives the island a unique cultural identity that you can feel in its architecture and traditions.

 Best Time to Visit